cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/how-to-submit-a-job-to-slurm.md

 files.

-Important note: The maximum job array size that Slurm is configured for is MaxArraySize = 10000.
+Important note: The maximum job array size that Slurm is configured for is `MaxArraySize = 10000`.
 If a Job array of size is greater than 10000 is submitted, Slurm will reject the job submission with the following error
 message: "Job array index too large.
 Job not submitted."